 Founded in 1896, Wolverine Brass, Inc. was a family-owned enterprise until 2001 when it was acquired by Bradford Equities Management, LLC which also owned Professional Plumbing Group, Inc. (PPG).
-Professional Plumbing Group is a holding company that also owns Plumbmaster, a well known manufacturer and distributor of pipe fittings and fixtures based in Concordville, Pennsylvania since 1928.
+Professional Plumbing Group is a holding company that owns Plumbmaster, a well-known manufacturer and distributor of pipe fittings and fixtures based in Concordville, Pennsylvania since 1928.
 Plumbmaster manufacturers its own line of commercial faucets sold under the brand name.

 PPG was acquired by Dunes Point Capital in 2013 in a debt-financed leveraged buyout.
 Dunes Point is a private equity firm that is a wholly owned subsidiary of White Group Holdings which is funded by Nationwide Insurance.

 We hate to see old-time faucet companies fall into the hands of private equity groups, especially in a debt-financed buyout.
 It almost always means a myopic concentration on increasing profits to pay the debt, and typically results in cost-cutting measures that erode the quality of the brand.
-Wolverine has engaged in exactly that kind of ill-advised cost-cutting that is already degrading the quality of the product and the brand.
+It appears that Wolverine has engaged in exactly that kind of ill-advised cost-cutting.

 The two lines are in the middle of a process of being consolidated under the Plumbmaster label.
 Wolverine lost its website, wolverinebrass.com, in 2017.
 The site now re-directs the reader to the Plumbmaster site.
 The Wolverine online catalog has been moved to wolverinecatalog.com.
 The catalog is much the same as it has always been but we wonder how long it will be before the two company catalogs are merged.

 Wolverine has a very different business model.
 It sells exclusively through licensed plumbers.
 If you want a Wolverine faucet or even a part for a Wolverine faucet, contact your local plumber.
 He or she is the authorized Wolverine dealer.
 Even our company, a general contractor, cannot buy a Wolverine faucet except through our licensed master plumbers — something that amuses them to no end.